 Salim Mansur is a gentleman and scholar of outstanding courage and integrity.
 Over the past two decades, few Canadians have done more than he to combat the twin evils of moral relativism and multicultural extremism that threaten the very foundations of our national identity.
-As the Conservative MP for London North Centre, Salim can be counted upon to make a vital contribution in Parliament to the defence of freedom, democracy and the rule of law for all Canadians.
+As the MP for London North Centre, Salim can be counted upon to make a vital contribution in Parliament to the defence of freedom, democracy and the rule of law for all Canadians.

 Rory Leishman is a nationally known and respected columnist, formerly on the editorial board of the London Free Press, academic and author of Against Judicial Activism: The Decline of Freedom and Democracy in Canada.

 It gives me great pleasure to endorse Salim Mansur for London North Centre in the upcoming 2019 election.

 I have known and worked with Salim for the past ten years.
 Salim’s devotion to Canada and the values that Canada represents, as can be read in his writings and speeches, is remarkable.
 Salim is greatly respected locally and internationally for his views and analysis of Islam, the Muslim world, South Asia and the Middle East.
 He is an ardent supporter of freedom based on individual rights, classical liberal values, human rights and pluralism.

 I believe Salim is the kind of person we urgently need in Parliament to address our issues and present solutions to the problems we are mired in.